-The IRS locates nonfiler by matching documents submitted by banks, employers, and other such typically filing agencies or institutions against the returns required by an individuals file (located via social security number).
-The IRS will next attempt to reach a nonfiler via written request – three notices timed approximately 30 days apart.
-If that correspondence is unsuccessful, service representatives may contact the nonfiler via telephone, and ultimately via physical visit from a revenue agent or officer.
+The IRS locates nonfiler by matching documents submitted by banks, employers, and other such typically filing agencies or institutions against the returns required by an individual’s file (located via social security number).
+The IRS will next attempt to reach a nonfiler via a written request – three notices timed approximately 30 days apart.
+If that correspondence is unsuccessful, service representatives may contact the nonfiler via telephone, and ultimately via a physical visit from a revenue agent or officer.

 After these efforts are exhausted by the IRS, the nonfiler is typically given a deadline for filing with an offer to help prepare the returns.
 Should the returns not be filed at this juncture, the IRS may legally prepare and file those missing returns for the nonfiler via Substitute for Return.
-Should a debt be generated because the IRS has filed for an individual, that debt is legitimate and the IRS may collect it the same as any others.
+Should debt be generated because the IRS has filed for an individual, that debt is legitimate and the IRS may collect it the same as any others.
 Debts are typically highest if this course of action is pursued as the IRS has no ability to maximize or utilize deductions on an individual basis.

 Additionally, the IRS may levy a variety of penalties for a failure to file a return.
 The failure to file penalty is currently set at 5% per month up to a 25% maximum.
 The failure to pay (typically coinciding with failure to file) penalty is an additional 0.5% per month up to a 25% maximum.
 If no money is owed in either case, there is no penalty.
 Thus, the penalty is a percentage of what is owed.

-A request for a standard extension is most certainly better than suffering the above described penalties and actions, and is typically given without any explanation for at least 6 months past the initial due date.
+A request for a standard extension is most certainly better than suffering the above-described penalties and actions and is typically given without any explanation for at least 6 months past the initial due date.